robbert-vdh/yabridge/README.md

   plugin output to `~/.BitwigStudio/log/engine.log`, so you may need to look there instead.

+- Try to use a clean Wine prefix when testing misbehaving plugins.
+Either temporarily rename `~/.wine` to something else, or set the `WINEPREFIX` environment variable to a directory path to have Wine use that as a prefix.
+  Don't forget to unset it before starting your DAW or all plugins will use that prefix.

+- If you have the `WINEPREFIX` environment variable set and you _don't_ want all of your plugins to use that specific Wine prefix, then you should unset it to allow yabridge to automatically detect Wine prefixes for you.

 - If yabridge prints errors or warnings about memory locking limits, then that means that you have not yet set up realtime privileges for your user.
 Setting the memlock limit to unlimited (or -1) is usually part of this process.
 How